Higher equations of motion at level 2 in Liouville CFT: Bulk HEM

-the total GMC mass of the annulus $\A_t$ viewed as the cylinder $(0,t)\times\S^1$.
-Almost surely, the process $\R_+\ni t\mapsto Z_t$ is strictly increasing, so we can define its differential $\d Z_t$, which is a (random) measure on $\R_+$.

 The next proposition gives some fusion estimates when we send a number $r\in\N^*$ of $\gamma$-insertions to zero.
 We will only be needing the result for $r\leq3$, but since the proof is similar in all cases, we prefer to state it for arbitrary $r$.
+Recall that $\cC'$ is the continuous dual of $\cC$.